 Walk to a Neolithic burial cairn and a stone circle.
 Grading: Easy but wet under foot.
 Distance: 3.25km.
 Height gained: 90m.

-Final walk of the day around the northern part of Berneray Island and taking up evening accommodation.
+Walk around the northern part of Berneray Island.
 Grading: Moderate mostly on sandy beach, paths, tracks and roads but an ascent of a steep peak without a path.
 Distance: 5.5kms.
 Height: 123m

 Board the ferry for circuitous passage around the many skerries of the shallows of the Sound of Harris.
 Visit the medieval church at Rodel with some Celtic cross slabs.